Queenscliff (Vic.), VIC

 Where is Queenscliff (Vic.)?

-Queenscliff (Vic.) is a suburb of Victoria, Australia.
+Queenscliff (Vic.) is a suburb of Victoria, Australia, in the Queenscliffe local government area.

 What is the population of Queenscliff (Vic.)?